CODE OF CONDUCT

 3.1.
 Gender

 At KY and among its members, gender should not be a defining factor of any kind.
-Nobody should suffer negative consequences due to their sex, gender identity, or gender transition.
-The interests of all genders must be optimally served at all levels and in all functions.
+Everybody should be celebrated as who they are, and everybody needs to respect other people's sex, gender identity and/or gender transition.
+The interests of both genders must be optimally served at all levels and in all functions.
 Positions of responsibility are never tied to gender.

 At KY, we are aware that everyone does not identify according to the binary gender distribution.
 If asking for gender is imperitable, an alternative gender is offered.
 If gender is irrelevant in surveys, it is not requested.
 Furthermore, KY promotes gender equality in business partnerships.